Do you want a hard-working blog?

 We understand that most companies would prefer to keep their blogging strategy in-house, after all, who knows your business and your sector better than you?
 But as other priorities come to the forefront, your well-intentioned blogging plans can easily be left behind.
 Before you know it, you may have an unloved and untouched blog page which runs the risk of you looking dated or even worse, as if you’ve stopped trading.

-Your ideal copywriter should understand not only your business but your sector and your tone of voice.
+Your ideal blog copywriter should understand not only your business but your sector and your tone of voice.

 They should be fully involved in your content strategy to help you maximise the efficiency of your blog and provide you with added value for money far beyond just the writing.
 For instance, you may wish to have a copywriter who can help identify new angles or topics for discussion.
 A great copywriter should also identify the correct keywords for your business, suggest appropriate subheadings and SEO tags or even suggest social media status updates for you in relation to the blog.